Coastal cruising, racing, IRC, sportsboat, or blue water voyaging – Batt Sails will make great sails for your boat.

 Mainsails can have conventional short battens or be fully battened.
 With short battens the top batten is typically full-width for better sail shape and control.
 Almost without exception Dacron mainsails and headsails are cross-cut, to make best use of the fabric’s structural weave.

 A popular and cost-effective upgrade is to one of the ‘hybrid’ woven fabrics, encorporateing a matrix of vectran or dyneema yarns within a dacron weave.

 Laminate sailcloth, including cruising laminates, is warp-strong and requires a radial construction.
-The exception is multi-axial laminates made specifically for cross-cut designs.
+The exception is the range of multi-axial laminates, configured specifically for cross-cut designs.

 Radial-laminated reinforcement at corners and reefs spread loads efficiently into the body of the sail.

 All sails have leech lines and where appropriate, a foot line.
 Mainsail leech lines cleat at each reef.

 Mainsails have leech telltails, headsails have luff telltails.

 Furling genoas have reef markers.
 Foam luff and UV leech/foot protection are quoted separately.

 Fully-battened mainsails are typically supplied fitted with appropriate luff batten boxes.
 Batten cars and / or links can be quoted at extra cost.

 Non-standard hardware, including specialist head boards, headsail clew boards, luff detail, etc. are quoted on a case-by-case basis.